TalentSRS/cn-peace_corps/lesson4.md

 Note: Nǐ hăo.
 This is a common, slightly formal, greeting.
 Literally it would translate as “You are good,” or if conceived of as a question, “Are you fine?”
 However, it is not really a question.
-The response is usually simply Nǐ hăo again.
+The response is usually simply Nǐ hăo 你好 again.
 Other common greetings used among friends or acquaintances are:

 **Dialogue 2**